A relaxation of the Directed Disjoint Paths problem: a global congestion metric helps: Algorithms for DEDP

+We remark that DAGs have directed tree-width zero.
+As shown in~\cite{Johnson.Robertson.Seymour.Thomas.01}, it is not hard to see that, if $D$ is a digraph constructed by replacing every edge of an undirected graph $G$ by two edges in opposite directions, then the directed tree-width of $D$ is equal to the tree-width of $G$.
+This observation also implies that $\dtw(D)$ is at most the tree-width of its underlying graph.
+Further intuitions of the similarities between the undirected and the directed cases are given by Reed~\cite{Reed.99}.
+It is worth noting that, in contrast to the undirected case, the class of digraphs of bounded directed tree-width is \emph{not} closed under butterfly contractions~\cite{ADLER2007718}.

-The algorithm consists of dynamic programming along an arboreal decomposition of the input graph.
+The algorithm we present in this section consists of dynamic programming along an arboreal decomposition of the input digraph.
 Following the notation used by Johnson et al.~\cite{Johnson.Robertson.Seymour.Thomas.01}, we refer to the information we want to compute at every step of the algorithm as an \emph{itinerary}.
 We provide a formal definition for an itinerary for \tbdp later.
 We recall that a set of vertices $S$ is $w$-guarded if $S$ is $Z$-guarded for some $Z$ with $|Z| \leq w$ (cf. Definition~\ref{def:guarded_sets}).

 Johnson et al.~\cite{Johnson.Robertson.Seymour.Thomas.01} provided two conditions that, if satisfied by a given problem, are sufficient to provide an \textsf{XP} algorithm for it in digraphs with bounded directed tree-width.
 More precisely, for a digraph $D$ with $\dtw(D) = w$, they ask that there is a real number $\alpha$ depending on $w$ (and possibly some parameters of the problem, if any) and two algorithms satisfying the following conditions.